2025 Diversity for Success Seminar

 10:30 a.m.
 Coffee Break

-Darleene Peters, Irwin Fritchie Urquhart Moore & Daniels LLC, New Orleans, LA
+Darleene Peters, Irwin Fritchie Urquhart Moore & Daniels, New Orleans, LA

 This panel will discuss how firms and corporations can benefit from active and intentional DEI initiatives in both the courtroom and the boardroom.
 This panel will consist of high-level firm partners, in-house counsel, and high-level boardroom executives who will offer practical tips to attendees on ways promote DEI within the boardroom and courtroom.